Sundin/frontman/README.md

 ]
 ```

-When you have the configuration file in place, run `python3 script.py`.
-This will generate a `nginx.conf` file for you.

 ### Start the reverse proxy

-Start the reverse with the following command:
+Start frontman with the following command:

-    docker-compose up --build -d

-Remember to include the `--build` when you restart after making any changes to `nginx.conf`.
+    make start

+This will generate a `nginx.conf` file for you and start the reverse proxy.
 ### Stopping the reverse proxy

-    docker-compose stop
+    make stop

 ## Getting started on AWS EC2